mauryasakshi/ACE_Analytics_Evaluation/README.md

 # ACE_Analytics_Evaluation
-This repository contains solution of Analytics Evalution Assessment
+This repository contains solution of Analytics Evalution Assessment.

+Question No 1: solution is based on ingredient.csv Question No. 2 solution is based on palm_ffb.csv Question No. 3 is based on ques3.txt (the text provided has been stored in a text file)